meguna/mff/README.md

 ## June 27
 * fix bug that caused page reload on image upload

+## June 28 - July 1

+* break to work on essay for scholarship foundation

+## July 3

+* new branch to try to solve issue with the page reloading when I upload an image.

+## July 4
+* Big breakthrough: I've been doing the image module all wrong.
+I need to set up a folder to store the `userImages` that's independent of the React project and have `express.static` serve the images.
+I don't know why I was trying to serve the images by linking them through React (either by using ES6 dynamic imports or using the Public folder hack), since I did it correctly the other way around (when uploading images, I let express handle it..).
+I figured it out from hints [here](https://github.com/ facebook/create-react-app/issues/2541) and [here](https://stackoverflow.com/questions/51488646/why-does-my-webpage-refresh-after-a-nodejs-post-request).
+  God, this took so long for me to untangle.
+Another day, another lesson, I guess.

 ## To Do Notes - Immediate

+* bug where trying to add an ingredient to a recipe that was saved without any
 * reload selectedRecipe on update - notes, name, & size won't update since it is "cached"
 * show uploaded images as thumbnails on EditRecipeForm (and NewRecipeForm?)